AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!IMPORTANT]
 >
->Note a difference in terminology difference where the sandbox is considered a dataset in the UI
+>Note a difference in terminology where the sandbox selected from Real-Time CDP is considered a dataset in the UI in Real-Time CDP Collaboration.

 ### Map fields {#map-fields}